simeon9696/ap-cricket/README.md

 ## Training object detection model

-- Label images using labelImg
+- Label images using labelImg (Or any equivalent serivce that gives xml labels in PASCAL VOC format)
 - Put images for training dataset into training/images
 - Put labels for training dataset into training/labels
 - Put images for validation dataset into validation/images